 Places of interest.

-There are not many places of especial interest here generally used for football matches which are organised by Football Queensmead.
+It is regularly used at weekends for organised junior football matches.
+It is also used by local people for excercise purposes.
+There are few places of particular interest in this green space.
 However there are good views up the slope of Martin’s Hill towards the town centre.
 If you can ignore for a moment the looming shape of the Central Library/Bromley Theatre, the view of the parish church remains very similar to what it was in the late 19th. century.

 While it is an unfenced natural area there are a number of features.